Myst-core/OSExam/README.md

 1. Download the ZIP file of the code and unzip the file

-2. Open the now unzipped code in a code editor, I use Visual Studio Code and it is what i will be referencing for the rest of this tutorial.
+2. Open the now unzipped code in a code editor, I use Visual Studio Code and it is what I will be referencing for the rest of this tutorial.

 3. Next, you will need to create a virtual environment.
 You will need Python installed to do this.
 You can follow [this](https://code.visualstudio.com/docs/python/environments#_creating-environments) tutorial by the official docs of Visual Studio Code.
 You will need to create a Venv environment.